Inclusion Review: Tax Incentives for Hiring Disabled Workers

 - Work Opportunity Credit: This credit provides eligible employers a tax credit up to 40 percent on the first year’s wages (up to $6,000) for a new employee with a credit-qualifying disability.

-According to the Deloitte report, Global Human Capital Trends 2014, finding the right talent in the 21st century workforce will become increasingly challenging.
+Finding the right talent in the 21st century workforce will become increasingly challenging.
 Organizations cannot afford to overlook any source of valuable contributors if they want to stay competitive.
-Helios understands the value of a talented, diverse workforce.
-We help our clients develop smart solutions and the sound policy needed to both accomplish business goals and support a spirit of diversity and inclusion.
+At Helios HR, we help our clients develop smart solutions and the sound policy needed to both accomplish business goals and support a spirit of diversity and inclusion.